 – Dis/Dites-lui/leur bonjour de ma part – A slight variation of the above, this is how you say “Tell him/her/them I said hello.”
 Vous allez voir Sophie demain?
 Dites-lui bonjour de ma part.
 (You’re going to see Sophie tomorrow?
 Tell her I said hello.”)

-Why is it important to know French greetings?
+Why is it important to know how to say hello in French?

 There are two main reasons why it’s important to know how to greet people in French.